-Mother of nine-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter
+Mother of 9-year -old Rochester, N.Y. girl said police rebuffed her pleas for mental health help for her daughter

 Rochester police officials have not released the identities of the officers who responded to the incident.

-Mike Mazzeo, the president of the Rochester Locust Club, did not respond to requests for comment.
+Mike Mazzeo, the president of the Rochester Police Locust Club, did not respond to requests for comment.
 At a news conference earlier in the week, Mazzeo defended the officers and said they told Pope to return to her house because her presence appeared to be making the girl’s behavior even more unstable.

 Napolitano said Pope also hopes any eventual lawsuit she files against the city also includes demands for “systematic changes” in how Rochester police deal with people who might be having an emotional or mental health episode.

-Rochester police also faced a backlash from the community last year after the death of Daniel T. Prude, who died last year after officers fitted him with a “spit hood,” used to protect police from detainees’ bodily fluids.
-Prude also was suffering from a mental health issue.
+Rochester police faced a backlash from the community last year after the death of Daniel T. Prude, who died last year after officers fitted him with a “spit hood,” used to protect police from detainees’ bodily fluids.
+Prude was suffering from a mental health issue.

-“This is not the first incident where Rochester police mishandled people who have had a mental health crisis...and [Pope] would really like to see change,” Napolitano said.
+“This is not the first incident where Rochester police mishandled people who have had a mental health crisis . . . and [Pope] would really like to see change,” Napolitano said.

 But Loretta C. Scott, president of the Rochester City Council, said the need for enhanced training and policy changes do not excuse the behavior of the officer who pepper-sprayed the girl.
-Scott wants the officer, who is still being paid pending the outcome of a formal investigation, to be fired.
+Scott wants the officer, who is being paid pending the outcome of a formal investigation, to be fired.

 “Whether they received training or not, there should have been enough empathy and compassion about somebody else’s child to not pepper-spray them,” Scott said.
-“It’s just basic humanity to not treat a child in that fashion.’
+“It’s just basic humanity to not treat a child in that fashion.”

 On Wednesday afternoon, 20 demonstrators protested outside the Rochester Police Locust Club, directing their anger at Mazzeo.